The Gemini Contenders: The Train from Salonika

 In 1939, Savarone Fontini-Cristi is the padrone of an immensely wealthy and powerful Italian family.
-At this time, the Order of Xenope, a remote Greek monastic brotherhood, possesses ancient religious manuscripts, some of which, if authentic, are considered to be of enough significance to shatter the Christian religion.
-The Order of Xenope knows that the Nazis and Italian Fascists are seeking these long-rumored documents so must hide them.
+At this time, the Order of Xenope, a secretive Greek monastic brotherhood, possesses ancient religious manuscripts, some of which, if authentic, are considered to be of enough significance to shatter the Christian religion.
+The Order of Xenope knows that the Nazis and Italian Fascists are seeking these long-rumored documents, and so must hide them.
 Because of his stature as a man of unsurpassed integrity, the Order entrusts the custody of these holiest of relics to Fontini-Cristi.
 Savarone schedules the circuitous shipment by train from Salonika, through Yugoslavia and Italy, and finally into the Alps.
 If the contents of the shipment are discovered at any time, the consequences are explosive.

 The Executions

-Though extremely wealthy, Savarone Fontini-Cristi has grown to abhor the Fascist regime of Il Duce, Benito Mussolini.
-He actively supports the partigiani, the disorganized Communist opposition to Il Duce.
+Though extremely wealthy, Savarone Fontini-Cristi has grown to abhor the Fascist regime of Benito Mussolini.
+He actively supports the partigiani, the disorganized Communist opposition to Mussolini.
 Savarone's involvement with the train from Salonika becomes known to the powerful Roman Catholic Cardinal, Donatti, who must have the hidden documents at any cost.

 Incorrectly believing that Savarone has shared the secret location of the vault containing the documents with his first-born son, 36-year-old playboy Vittorio, Cardinal Donatti orders the execution of the entire Fontini-Cristi family at the family compound Campo di Fiori, just outside Milan.
 The family's massacre by an execution squad, consisting of German soldiers overseen by Donatti, is secretly witnessed by Vittorio, who can hardly believe the horror - father, mother, brothers, wives, children - all murdered in front of his eyes.